BaptisteGrs/scATAC/README.md

 Peak calling was done on the subsetted BAM files by cluster.
 The bed files produced were then analyzed by HOMER for de novo motif finding and known motif finding

+#### Signac

+Signac was also run on the data to validate the clustering and see of we can find similar results.

 ### `Analysis`folder

 Basically contains the scripts used for clustering the cells and generating the heatmap of the AUC scores (`big_analysis.R`), to look at the differential accessibility of the motifs using chromVAR (`chromvar_analysis.R`) or HOMER (`deNovoHomer.R` or `knownHomerAnalysis`).
+The `signac_analysis` focus on the integration of scRNA-data to validate the clusters identified with cisTopic by transferring the RNA cluster labels to the single cells from ATAC-analysis.

 ### `utils` folder